Blog

 There isn’t any specific standard for the sizing of CPAP masks, since sizing varies among all models.
 You can usually find Petite, Small, Medium-Small, Medium-Wide, Medium, and Large sizes for the nasal CPAP masks.

 As for the full face masks, people usually only mention Small, Medium, and Large.
 This varies among the different brands, some only sell a standard size.
-That is why we recommend trying each model before buying until to find your right cpap mask.
+That is why we recommend trying each model before buying until to find your right CPAP mask.

 A mask that is the right size for you should feel as loose as possible while still creating a seal.